SILVER QUEEN GONDOLA (POMA) - Built in 1986 The gondola was rebuilt by Leitner/Poma in 2006 with

 the "practice slope".

-CHAIR 1 (HERON) - Originally billed as the longest chairlift in the world when opened in 1947.
-This picture shows
+CHAIR 1 (AMERICAN STEEL & WIRE/HERON) - Originally billed as the longest chairlift in the world when opened in 1947.
+Originally built as a Bi-cable lift.

-The lift as originally built.
 It was later re-engineered by Bob Heron with sheaves and normal grips.
-In 1971 the lift was

 The bottom station and towers shown in the first picture still stand today as a town park.